 Counseling Degrees and Programs in Tennessee

-- There are 21 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Tennessee.1,2
+- There are 22 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Tennessee.1,2

-- Of the counseling schools in Tennessee, 0 offer an associate’s degree, 1 offers a bachelor’s degree, 0 offer a certificate, and 21 offer a master’s or advanced degree.1,2
+- Of the counseling schools in Tennessee, 1 offers an associate degree, 2 offer a bachelor’s degree, 2 offer a certificate, and 20 offer a master’s or advanced degree.1,2

 - 4 schools offer a degree in marriage and family therapy.1,2